JuliaPlots/UnicodePlots.jl/README.md

 #### Lineplot

-Accepts two numerical vectors and draws the line in the order of the elements
+Accepts two numerical vectors or a function and a range.
+The function will draw the line in the order of the given elements

 ![Lineplot Screenshot](doc/img/line.png)